xsandbox/virtkick-website/source/blog/2015/2015-02-10-virtual-machines-in-5-clicks-virtkick-basics.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KsCZMz4K6IY" frameborder="0" allowfullscreen></iframe>
 </div>

-That' all you need - go and spin up those VMs!
+That' all you need - go and spin up those VMs: <a class="btn btn-yellow ga-demo" href="https://alpha.virtkick.io/" target="_blank">Try the demo</a>

 If you need more technical details, [everything's at GitHub](https://github.com/virtkick/virtkick-starter) and if there's anything more you'd like to know about Virtkick, [drop me a line](mailto:mirek@virtkick.com) or leave a comment below!